A second chance at life, love and motherhood after liver cancer

-At age 32, a seemingly healthy Nicole Leon went to the emergency room for what she thought was a severe bout of food poisoning.
+At age 32, a seemingly healthy Nicole went to the emergency room for what she thought was a severe bout of food poisoning.
 Shockingly, physicians found an inoperable, football-sized tumor on her liver.
 After further testing, Nicole was diagnosed with hepatocellular cancer (HCC), the most common type of liver cancer, and told she had six months to live.

 Despite their devastation, Nicole and her family refused accept the dire prognosis.
 After what seemed like endless research, phone calls and additional opinions, she ended up at the University of Chicago Medicine’s Liver Tumor Program.
 There she met Dr. Talia Baker, who would change her life forever.